 - Use shoe trees – Help to keep your shoes in fine form with our luxurious and beautifully scented shoe trees made from cedarwood.
 Featuring a quality spiral spring.
 After wearing, place the shoe trees in your shoes while the shoes are warm and they will reshape the toes.
 Suitable for all women’s shoes.

 - Spray with a water repellent – Whether you live in a place prone to inclement winter weather or not, there’s no real reason not to ‘weatherproof’ your shoes.
 Look for protectant sprays (or beeswax-based products, if you don’t like sprays) that aren’t oil-based.
-That way, there’s a lower chance of leather discoloration.
+That way, there’s a lower chance of leather discolouration.
 Repair before it’s too late.
 When it comes to finding a cobbler, take as much care seeking a great one as you would a tailor.
 If there’s something really wrong your shoe (like the heel’s coming off), don’t wait until the last possible moment to seek a solution.
 Go to the cobbler before there’s permanent damage.

 - Store in a safe place – Damage to your shoes isn’t always done while they’re on your feet.
 Where you’re storing them after you take them off can contribute to their deterioration, so it’s important to find just the right spot.
 Storing shoes in correctly can cause scratching, fading and other damage.
 Make sure you keep your shoes away from sun light.
 We advise using shoe boxes to neatly store your shoes.

 View our full range of shoe care products.

 We’ve teamed up with Walsh Brothers Shoes, to bring you the great illustration below showing a step by step guide on top tips to maintain the quality of your shoes: